-The Mississippi Bar's Women in the Profession Committee is proud to host the 26th Annual Evelyn Gandy Lectures Series at Grand Hotel, Point Clear, AL on February 22-24, 2019.
+The Mississippi Bar's Women in the Profession Committee is proud to host the 27th Annual Evelyn Gandy Lectures Series at Oxford Conference Center in Oxford, MS on February 21-22, 2020.
 This premier CLE for women lawyers was named for the late Lt.
 Gov. Evelyn Gandy, whose passion for public service survives through this lectureship.
 Her stellar career was capped with her being elected as the first female lieutenant governor in Mississippi's history.

-The Evelyn Gandy Lecture Series registration fee of $300 includes dinner on Friday, breakfast and lunch on Saturday and 6 hours of CLE credit, including 1 hours Ethics/Professionalism.
+The Evelyn Gandy Lecture Series registration fee of $300 includes lunch and dinner on Friday, breakfast on Saturday and 6 hours of CLE credit, including 1 hours Ethics/Professionalism.
 The Friday night dinner is included in registration costs.
-Guests are welcome to the Friday night dinner at $80 a person.
+Guests are welcome to the Friday night dinner at $60 a person.

-A special room rate of $159 (plus tax) is available for Friday and Saturday nights at the Grand.
-Rooms must be booked by January 31, 2019 in order to get the special rate.
-Call the Grand at 1-800-544-9933 or www.marriottgrand.com to make a reservation.
-Be sure and mention Meeting Group Code "MBLMBLA" to receive a room from our block.
+A special room rate of $103 (plus tax) is available for Friday and Saturday nights at the Town Place Suites, right across the street.
+Rooms must be booked by January 31, 2020 in order to get the special rate.
+Call the Town Place Suites at 662-238-3522 to make a reservation and mention Meeting Group Code "Gandy Lecture Series" to receive a room from our block or book online here.